credential-handler/chapi.io/developers/wallets/native.md

 The `OID4VCI` property will be a URL that includes all of the required information to complete the issuance of the Verifiable Credential using the OID4VCI protocol.

-See the [OID4VCI Specification](https://openid.net/specs/openid-4-verifiable-credential-issuance-1_0.html) for more details of this protocol.
+See the [OID4VCI Specification v11](https://openid.net/specs/openid-4-verifiable-credential-issuance-1_0.html) for more details of this protocol.

 Example OID4VCI protocol URL:
 `openid-credential-offer://?credential_offer={"credential_issuer":"https://qa.veresexchanger.dev/exchangers/z1A1GqykGBWKbwhFCDqFjMfnG/exchanges/z1A36rr6wEL25EEiikKvisVEC","credentials":[{"format":"ldp_vc","credential_definition":{"@context":["https://www.w3.org/2018/credentials/v1","https://purl.imsglobal.org/spec/ob/v3p0/context.json"],"type":["VerifiableCredential","OpenBadgeCredential"]}}],"grants":{"urn:ietf:params:oauth:grant-type:pre-authorized_code":{"pre-authorized_code":"0065a8a0-069b-46f1-a857-4e1ce5047afd"}}}`